oshirokn/oshirokn.github.io/index.md

 <p align="center">
 <iframe width="560" height="315"  src="https://www.youtube.com/embed/Dor3koGw92I" title="Soul Odyssey Game Trailer #1" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<i>Won the Oulu Game Lab Competition, First Place, Autumn 2021.</i>
+<i>Won the first place in the Oulu Game Lab Competition Autumn 2021.</i>
 </p>

 Set in the Greek mythology, you control Charon the soul ferryman.
 Fight your way through the deadly rivers of the underworld, deliver souls, gain the powers of the Gods and lead Persephone to Hades.